eatmycode/bashtag/README.md

         ~$ bashtag this is pretty dope!

         #      NOTE: ONLY if using this option (Option 1. - Direct tweet),
         #            all "hastags" must be escaped with a '\'

         ~$ bashtag \#money on my \#mind.

         #       WHY: Linux will see it as a comment and ignore everything after the first "#"
-        #                 * You can however drop quotes arround your tweet to avoid escaping the hastag!
+        #            * You can however drop quotes arround your tweet to avoid escaping:

+        ~$ bashtag "i will not escape tweets #boss #idontwanna #2lzy"

 2. Prompt It.
 (Prompts you for your message)